Berkeley Deane Wise: Northern Counties

 But perhaps Wise's most famous building is Portrush railway station, which still stands.
 By 1891, the existing station was completely inadequate to deal with heavy summer traffic.
 Wise designed a mock Tudor building with black beams painted on white stucco, all on a red brick base.
-There was an elegant clock tower, some 50 feet high and three platforms 600 feet long, covered for the first 200 feet by a canopy supported by the girders known as the Belfast Truss.
-On the seaward side, Wise designed the Cafe and Restaurant for over 250 diners, with a balcony overlooking the Atlantic Ocean.
+There was an elegant clock tower, some 50 feet high and three platforms 600 feet long, covered for the first 200 feet by a canopy supported by the girders known as the 'Belfast truss'.
+On the seaward side, Wise designed the Café and Restaurant for over 250 diners, with a balcony overlooking the Atlantic Ocean.
 Portrush station was built by contractor McLaughlin and Harvey, opening in the spring of 1893.

 Wise gave the BNCR a distinctive architectural style of red brick buildings with large overhanging awnings and half-timbered gables.
 It owed much to the Old English style of architect Norman Shaw.
 Two wooden kiosks, designed by Wise, one from Portrush and one from Belfast York Road in a Swiss style, are preserved in the Ulster Folk and Transport Museum in Cultra.

 Wise worked under Edward John Cotton, General Manager of the BNCR, and together they developed the most prosperous railway in Ireland, showing a particular flair for the promotion of tourism.
 So as well as his normal work on the railway and its stations, Wise designed tea rooms, promenades, bandstands, footpaths and golf courses across the network.

 Glenariff, one of the nine Glens of Antrim, was described by William Makepeace Thackeray as 'Switzerland in Miniature'.
 In 1889, the BNCR leased the upper part of the Glen and Wise constructed paths and walkways so that tourists could see the spectacular waterfalls.
 They were brought down by jaunting car from the narrow gauge station at Parkmore.
-In places Wise cantilevered the path from sheer rock faces and built rustic shelters at strategic points, including one below the Ess-na-Larach waterfall which tourists could view through coloured glass.
+In certain places, Wise cantilevered the path from sheer rock faces and built rustic shelters at strategic points, including one below the Ess-na-Larach waterfall which tourists could view through coloured glass.
 Two years later, Wise designed and constructed a tea room at the bottom of the glen, which survives as a restaurant; ever mindful of the needs of tourists, it incorporated a darkroom for photographers.

 Wise constructed the Promenade in Whitehead using railway sleepers and made a beach by importing sand by train from Portrush.
 A bandstand was built on the promenade and there were summer fireworks displays.
 In 1892, Wise also engineered a path that stretched 1¼ miles to the Blackhead promontory.
 The lower sections bordered the shore but blasting and cantilevering from the cliffs was necessary towards Blackhead.
 He designed Sunshine House, a refreshment room beside the path at Blackhead.
 There is a plaque to Wise's achievement in the car park at Whitehead.